 Do you want to know how to become a hypnotherapist online in NSW?
-AHC is a recognized and approved training centre by the International Association of Counselling Hypnotherapists.
+AHC is a recognised and approved training centre by the International Association of Counselling Hypnotherapists.

-The comprehensive courses are designed to deliver superior quality training in class or via Zoom.
-Additionally, online Hypnotherapy workshops are conducted to enable students to study at their convenience and pace.
+The comprehensive courses deliver superior-quality training in class or via Zoom.
+Additionally, online Hypnotherapy workshops enable students to study at their convenience and pace.

 The Insititute of Applied Psychology

 It is a 12-months long modular course offered as 16 days of Live Broadcast Sessions with Online Learning.
-Students gain advanced skills and knowledge in the latest hypnotic techniques when completing this course.
+When completing this course, students gain advanced skills and knowledge in the latest hypnotic techniques.

-Once certified, students can gain membership in these professional organizations.
+Once certified, students can gain membership in these professional organisations.
 The course also meets international standards in hypnotherapy associations overseas, enabling students to work worldwide.